akzj/leaf/README.md

 ## stream-server
-stream-server is stream store,it is key value store base.it is really stream base store.it appends data only. it is sample,but it is high performance for streaming base system.
+stream-server is stream store,it is not base on kv store.it is really stream base store.it appends data only. it is sample,but it is high performance for streaming base system.